Bond Concepts by Madison Investments

 Steady Source of Income

-More recently, with the Federal Reserve raising interest rates at an accelerated pace and credit spreads widening to near their long-term average, investors are again rewarded for taking on interest rate and credit risk.
-For the first time in over a decade, high quality bonds, in particular, offer a steady source of safe income.
+With the Federal Reserve raising interest rates at an accelerated pace starting in 2022, investors are again rewarded for taking on interest rate risk.
+For the first time in over a decade, high-quality bonds, in particular, offer a steady source of safe income.

 Risk Reduction Through Diversification